RDharshan13122004/virtual_RTC_application/README.md

 ## ▶️ Usage

-    ### Start the Server
+1. **Start the Server**
     - Run server.py to start the video and audio servers.
     - The server listens for incoming connections on separate ports for video and audio.

     ```bash
     python server.py

-    ### Create a Meeting
+2. **Create a Meeting**
     - Run client.py:

     ```bash
     python client.py

     - Click "Create a Meeting" and enter your name.

-    ### Join a Meeting
+3. **Join a Meeting**
     - Open the client application.

     - Click "Join a Meeting", enter the meeting ID and password, and connect.

-    ### In-Meeting Controls
+4. **In-Meeting Controls**
     - Toggle Audio/Video: Mute/unmute audio or start/stop video.

     -End Meeting: Click "End Meeting" to leave the session.

 ## 📁 File Structure
-    ```bash

     virtual_RTC_application/
     │
-    ├── server.py          # Server-side implementation for audio and video streaming
-    ├── client.py          # Client-side implementation with GUI
+    ├── server.py           Server-side implementation for audio and video streaming ├── client.py           Client-side implementation with GUI
-    ├── img/               # Image assets for the GUI
+    ├── img/                Image assets for the GUI
     │   ├── video-camera.png
     │   ├── audio.png
     │   ├── add.png
     │   ├── information.png
     │   └── ppico.ico
-    ├── requirements.txt   # List of dependencies
+    ├── requirements.txt    List of dependencies
-    └── README.md          # Documentation
+    └── README.md           Documentation

 ## 🧑‍💻 Technologies Used
-    - Python: Core programming language.
+- **Python**: Core programming language.

-    - Socket Programming: For real-time communication.
+- **Socket Programming**: For real-time communication.

-    - OpenCV: For video capture, processing, and display.
+- **OpenCV**: For video capture, processing, and display.

-    - PyAudio: For audio capture and playback.
+- **PyAudio**: For audio capture and playback.

-    - ttkbootstrap: For modern UI elements.
+- **ttkbootstrap**: For modern UI elements.

-    - Zlib + Base64: For compression and encoding of media streams.
+- **Zlib + Base64**: For compression and encoding of media streams.

-    - Threading: For handling concurrent client connections.
+- **Threading**: For handling concurrent client connections.

 ## 🤝 Contributing
 - Contributions are welcome!

 - Fork the repository.

 - Create a new branch for your feature or fix.

 - Commit your changes.

 - Submit a pull request with a detailed description.

 ## 📄 License
 - This project is licensed under the MIT License.
 - Feel free to use, modify, and distribute this software under the terms of the license.